khrt/Raisin/README.md

 It's designed to run on Plack, providing a simple DSL to easily develop RESTful APIs.
 It was inspired by [Grape](https://github.com/intridea/grape).

+# BACKWARD COMPATIBILITY

+Since version `0.5000` `Raisin` was migrated to the new API syntax.

+You could still use an old style API for a while by passing an `-old` key to the `Raisin::API`.

+    use Raisin::API '-old';

 # KEYWORDS

 ## resource